slyyyle/slymaps/TESTING_GUIDE.md

     *   [ ] In the "OneBusAway Explorer" sidebar's arrival list, clicking a route short name button:
         *   [ ] Same behavior as above (fetches and draws route path).
 2.  **Sidebar "OneBusAway Explorer" - Route View:**
-    *   [ ] When a route path is successfully fetched and displayed on the map:
+    *   [ ] When a route path is successfully fetched and displayed on the map (either from arrivals list or direct search):
         *   [ ] The "OneBusAway Explorer" section updates to show "Route Details".
         *   [ ] Displays the selected route's short name and description.
         *   [ ] Lists all stops for that route in a scrollable list.